-As mentioned, the formal accountability relationship between the political leadership and the NAV agency has not changed as a result of the reforms, but actual political accountability does seem to be changing nonetheless (Table 1).
-In the case of the hospital reform the formal accountability relationship has changed but actual accountability relations seems not to have changed to the same extent.
+The formal accountability relationship between the political leadership and the NAV agency has not changed as a result of the reforms, but actual political accountability does seem to be changing nonetheless (Table 1).
+In the case of the hospital reform the formal political accountability relationship has changed but actual accountability relations seems not to have changed to the same extent.
+While in immigration administration both formal and actual political accountability has changed.
 Why is that?
-One important factor is the different nature of what is produced in the two sectors.
+One important factor is the different nature of what is produced in the three sectors.

 In the case of NAV the emphasis is more on administrative services and money transfers based on standards and rights.
 This means that the administration is more powerful, and that the organizational form is most similar to what Mintzberg has called machine bureaucracy.
 In the case of hospitals the core function is treatment of patients and this gives the medical profession and the local level a powerful position.
 The organizational form that comes to mind is professional bureaucracy (Mintzberg 1983).
+In immigration the formal changes are reinforced by agencies, in particular IAB, that are dominated by jurists that have a high specialized knowledge in the field, and this is strengthened by the fact that political executives cannot interfere in single cases.
 In the case of NAV the size and complexity of the administrative apparatus (Egeberg 2003) makes it rather difficult for the political leadership to follow up on the reform and makes it more dependent on the NAV leadership.
 The political leadership faces the paradox to which Brunsson (1989) pointed, namely that politicians in modern societies increasingly lack information about and influence over what is going on in subordinate agencies and public companies but still often get the blame when things go wrong.
 The government comes in for a lot of criticism from the Storting and the media, which makes it more dependent on the NAV leadership and hence tempted to blame the NAV for shortcomings.